Heating, Ventilation & Air Conditioning

 The A.A.S. degree program provides a well-rounded education in HVAC technology with a thorough understanding of the theory and applications necessary for systems operation.

 Graduates of the A.A.S. degree program will have a thorough understanding of the math and physics that HVAC principles are built upon.
 This program will also prepare the student wishing to pursue a bachelor's degree in HVAC.
 Students interested in a bachelor's degree are advised to contact the HVAC faculty prior to enrollment for specific course suggestions.
-Interested students please see the Calendar of Events for opportunities to visit the HVAC department for initial information or for Program Advisement and Registration (PAR).
+Interested students can sign up for an information session at MCC's Applied Technologies Center for a tour and to learn more about the program.

 8 Heating, Ventilation and Air Conditioning classes, 1 Math class & 1 Physics class